 Does this make me a bad person?

-What??
-We can’t be in church anymore, Jesus because see, there is this virus.
+We can’t be in church anymore, Jesus, because there is this virus.

 Why am I telling you this?
 You already know.

-By the way, I have been off of Facebook for a week and I have already added two new chapters to my book, 10,000 more words, and gotten more work around the house done than I have in over a month.
+By the way, I have been off of Facebook for a week and I’ve already added two new chapters to my book, and gotten more work around the house done than I have in over a month.

 I had no idea it was that much of a time-waster for me.

-In fact, I didn’t realize how much time I was even there.
+In fact, I didn’t realize how much time I was even on it.